 Instead of defining a rain gage and assigning it to the subbasins in a model, you can directly assign the storm to be analyzed using the Analysis Options dialog box.
-See the section titled Storm Selection on page 76 for more information.

 Adding Map Labels

 The ADD LABEL A tool can be used to create a single line of text anywhere on the Plan View.
 To add text to the Plan View: